Heiss/feeds2file/README.md

 cargo build --release
 ```

-The executable can be found in the target-folder.
+The executable can be found in the new target-folder.

 ## Configure
 In the scripts folder, you can find two files.
 In there you can define the sleeping-time (default: 3600 seconds = 1 hour).